Jaycode88/Kicassoo/README.md

 ### Contact form
-Needs completion to create send functionality either using formspree or to open client default mail application.
+Needs completion to create send functionality either using formspree or to open client default mail application. should add a message sent meesage upon completion!
+Gcapture to prevent spam!

 ### About section
 Image needed